Donald Trump's connection with Vince McMahon and WWE spans decades

-President-elect Donald Trump plans to nominate Linda McMahon to head the Small Business Administration, according to transition officials.
+- President Donald Trump made Linda McMahon head of the Small Business Administration (SBA).
 The former Senate candidate from Connecticut is also the wife of WWE Chairman and CEO Vince McMahon.

 Business Insider Emails & Alerts

-Note: EDITOR’S NOTE: This video was originally published on December 8, 2016.